Bitcoin slumps 10pc as pullback from record high gathers pace | Malay Mail

-LONDON, Jan 21 — Bitcoin slumped 10 per cent today to a 10-day low, retreating further from record highs, with traders citing fears of tighter US regulation.
+LONDON, Jan 22 — Bitcoin slumped 10 per cent to a 10-day low before paring some of its losses Thursday as traders feared tighter US regulations.

 The pullback comes amid growing concerns that bitcoin is one of a number of financial market price bubbles.